tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 - download `raspbian jessie lite` image
 - use `applepi-baker` to write it to microsd
   (or else use command line - see link above for details)
-- create empty _ssh_ file in microsd root to enable ssh (do it before the very first boot!)
+- create empty _ssh_ file in microsd root to enable SSH (do it before the very first boot!)

 ## configuration